aws-samples/policy-as-code/content/cfn_guard/the_basics/index.en.md

 weight: 10
 ---

-In this section we will focus on basic concepts needed to write Guard rule.
+In this section we will focus on basic concepts needed to write cfn-guard rules.

 ### Clauses